 As part of a national initiative to improve the participation and skills of primary pupils in PE a new school-led teacher training programme has been developed to increase the quality and quantity of PE teaching in primary schools.

-Bournville Junior School – Primary
+Bournville Teaching School Alliance – Primary

 An Alliance of 26 primary, secondary, special and nursery schools in Bournville.
 Bournville Village Primary School was awarded Teaching School Status in April 2014.
 As an outstanding school, we wanted to work with other schools to access teaching school resources and to share and develop good practice and CPD opportunities.

 The Teaching School Alliance is made up of schools from Birmingham and Hereford and Worcestershire.
 We work with all of the Birmingham teaching schools as a member of the Association of Central Teaching Schools (ACT’s).
-Sue Barratt, the Director of the Teaching School, is the elected chair.
-Through Sue Barratt we work closely with the Birmingham Education Partnership (BEP) to support schools in improving outcomes for young people.

 Teaching schools have an important role to play in a school-led system and school improvement.
 Teaching schools are centres of excellence, taking a more focused role that prioritises: